Support making RiG more international!

 - Transfer of expertise: acatech provides a platform for exchanging excellence between the sciences and business

-- Promotion of young scientists and engineers: acatech is involved in supporting young scientists and engineers
+- Promotion of young researchers: acatech is involved in supporting young scientists and engineers

 - A voice for science and engineering: acatech represents the interests of scientists and engineers at the national and international levels